rfechner/generic-hmm/README.md

   <img src="docs/source/logo.png" height="150">
 </p>

+Biomedical data often contains longitudinal data, for example biomedical information on disease progress.
+An important goal is to infer the unknown solely from observation.
+Hidden Markov Models (HMMs) have been successfully applied to the processing of possibly noisy continuous signals.

 This repository holds the code for a prediction tool that is able to construct a HMM-based model solely from multivariate data and a descriptive configuration file.
 The model construction is completely automated, for an example, please take a look at the included tutorial.ipynb file.

-# Overview
+# Background

-## What is the model able to predict?

-The model does not predict sequences of truly hidden states as a HMM would, but is able to predict sequences of observable states from data.
+We provide a prediction pipeline system which processes data paired with a configuration file, enabling to construct, validate and query a fully parameterized HMM-based model.
+This is highly customable and accessible both to computer scientists and pracitcioners from other disciplines, for example biomedical research.
+The model is able to predict sequences of observable states from data.
 Thus, the model is able to provide any prediction capability that a HMM would offer as well, the difference being that this model predicts observable states.

-For further details, please read Section 5.2 Model Capabilities and Usecases in the provided thesis.
+# Documentation

-# Installation and Usage
+## Installation and Usage

 1) Clone/Download this repository.
 2) Navigate to the folder on your machine using the commandline tool